A couple have got married after a Facebook campaign raised £20,000 to fund their wedding.

 After seeing the couple’s upset at losing the competition, best friend Jenee Gatehouse set up a Facebook page for the couple which appealed for help.
 “I thought every girl should have her special day, so why not try and do it for Emma,” Jenee told BBC News.

 Soon donations flooded in from across the community.
-Contributions ranged from rings to the wedding cake, from a stretch limo to the wedding reception venue.
+Contributions ranged from rings to the wedding cake, from a stretch limo to the 500 capacity wedding venue.
 Other donations included a wedding DJ, disco and marquee.

 The couple recently appeared on ITV’s show Daybreak, the new Mrs Parsons said: “I’ve always wanted the big dream wedding, a Christmas wedding, a big dress.
 It was perfect.
 I keep signing Emma Collins and it’s meant to be Emma Parsons now!”